MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 The AutoSubscribeNewMembers switch overrides this switch.

-**Note**: This attribute is only evaluated when adding members that are internal to your organization.
+**Note**: This property is evaluated only when you add internal members from your organization.
 Guest user accounts are always subscribed when added as a member.
-Once added, their subscription can be manually removed using the Remove-UnifiedGroupLinks cmdlet.
+You can manually remove subscriptions for guest users by using the Remove-UnifiedGroupLinks cmdlet.

 ```yaml
 Type: SwitchParameter